thekompanee/chamber/README.md

 ## Deploying to Heroku

-If you're deploying to Heroku, they won't let you read config files.
-Instead, all config settings must be stored in environment variables.
-Well, if your settings are in config files, but you need to have them as environment variables, that seems like a tedious process.
-Weeeellll, not really.
-Chamber provides a rake task to automatically process this for you.
+If you're deploying to Heroku, they won't let you upload custom config files.
+If you do not have your config files all stored in your repo (which you shouldn't if some of the information is sensitive), it becomes more difficult to gain access to that information on Heroku.

+To solve this problem, Heroku allows you to set environment variables in your application.
+Unfortunately this has the nasty side effect of being a pain to deal with.
+For one, you have to deal with environment variables with unweildy names.
+For another, it makes the organization of those variables difficult.

+Fortunately, Chamber allows you to organize your environment variables in separate files and access them in easily using hash or object notation, however at the same time, it provides a convenient Rake task for pushing all of those configuration settings up to Heroku as environment variables.

+When Chamber accesses those same hash/object notated config values, it will first look to see if an associated environment variable exists.
+If it does, it will use that before any values inside of the config files.

 Simply run: